-This last shooting assignment I have given my class this week is to take a studio strobe out and make a photo where this compliments the light already in the scene.
+This last shooting assignment I have given my class this week is to take a studio strobe out and make a photo where this complements the light already in the scene.

-Here we are showing the guy doing his job as a barista in the local coffee shop.
+Here we see the guy doing his job as a barista at the local coffee shop.

 I first made this photo of him working and showed it to the class.
 I showed them the light on the subject and didn’t make him pop.
 Then, as he continued to work, I took another photo with the studio strobe to make him pop.